goact/yourfertility/goact-api/3-UserProfile.md

 ### Response

-Fields that requested will be returned with.
+Fields that are requested will be returned.
 Returns the updated user profile, see PUT request.

 **Example Response**